FelipeTufaile/DataScience101/README.md

-# Miscellaneous Data Science Notebooks
+# Data Science 101

 ![Data Science](https://img.shields.io/badge/Data-Science-blue?logo=python)

-Welcome to the Miscellaneous Data Science Notebooks repository!
+Welcome to the Data Science 101 repository!
 This repository contains a collection of Jupyter notebooks covering various topics in the field of data science.

 ## Table of Contents